 - Branches: 100+

-- Fees: Moderate
+- Fees: Average

-- Best for: SACCO members, cooperative focus
+- Best for: SACCO members, focused on cooperative societies

 Barclays Bank Kenya